 Can You Take Them Together?

-What Should You Do If You Feel Dependent on Either?
+What Should You Do If You Think You’re Becoming Addicted?

-- You need more to feel the same relief.
+- Do you need more and more to get the same effect?

-You may have developed a dependence or addiction.
-This is not uncommon.
-These medications are highly addictive, and it does not mean you are weak, it means your body has become used to them.
+If you’ve started to notice any of those signs, don’t panic.
+It’s not uncommon.
+These medications are addictive, and it doesn’t mean you’re weak, it just means your body has got used to them.

 So, Is Zapain the Same as Tramadol?